 About the course

-The Department of Zoology maintains a large and interactive group of approximately 160 DPhil students at any one time, working in the research areas of the department.
+The Department of Zoology maintains a large and interactive group of around 170 DPhil students at any one time, working in the research areas of the department.

 Doctoral research projects can be based on fieldwork (sometimes in remote places), laboratory experiments, analysis of existing data sets, or mathematical theory, but in all cases must be original and rigorous, leading to publications in peer-reviewed scientific journals.